 How else can you get into your car without the keys?

 The patent illustrates that once a device has permission to a car, the user can do things like lock and unlock the doors and even start the engine.
-This sort of deal might make the days of the tow-truck driver coming in and cracking your door open a thing of the past.
+This sort of deal might make the days of the tow truck driver coming in and cracking your door open a thing of the past.
 It may also make the days of rapscallions doing the same and making off with your wheels another thing of the past.
-That’d be cool.

 Yes, the Elantra seems to be pretty easy to get into if you have the right gear.
 Don’t worry too much about your Hyundai Elantra, though, because it didn’t crack the top 10 most stolen cars list in America for 2020.